castorm/kafka-connect-http/README.md

 > ##### `http.response.list.pointer`
 > [JsonPointer](https://tools.ietf.org/html/rfc6901) to the property in the response body containing an array of records
+> *   Example: "/items"
 > *   Type: String
 > *   Default: "/"
 >
 > ##### `http.response.record.key.pointer`
-> [JsonPointer](https://tools.ietf.org/html/rfc6901) to the identifier of the individual record to be used as kafka record key
+> [JsonPointer](https://tools.ietf.org/html/rfc6901) to the comma separated list of properties that compound, uniquely identify the individual record to be used as key in kafka record key
 > This is especially important on partitioned topics
+> *   Example: "/id"
 > *   Type: String
 > *   Default: ""
 >
 > ##### `http.response.record.pointer`
-> [JsonPointer](https://tools.ietf.org/html/rfc6901) to the individual record to be used as kafka record body
+> [JsonPointer](https://tools.ietf.org/html/rfc6901) to the individual record to be used as kafka record body.
+Useful when the object we are interested in is under a nested structure
 > *   Type: String
 > *   Default: "/"
 >